Benidorm beaches Travel Guide

 Beyond the beach:

 In and around the outskirts of Benidorm are four major theme parks and water parks.
-Terra Mítica (Carretera Benidorm-Finestrat) (www.terramiticapark.com), one of Spain’s biggest theme parks, is complemented by the gentler Terra Natura (www.terranatura.net), a round-the-world theme park touching on various cultures and peoples, though most memorable for its animals.
+Terra Mítica (Carretera Benidorm-Finestrat) (www.terramiticapark.com), one of Spain's biggest theme parks, is complemented by the gentler Terra Natura (http://benidorm.terranatura.com), a round-the-world theme park touching on various cultures and peoples, though most memorable for its animals.
 It also includes a water park.
-For the biggest choice of white-knuckle flumes and chutes however Aqualandia (Sierra Helada, Partida Bayo) (www.aqualandia.net) is one of the country’s largest water parks.
-Mundomar (Sierra Helada, Rincón de Loix) (www.mundomar.es) is Benidorm’s fourth major theme park with performing dolphins, seals and exotic birds.
+For the biggest choice of white-knuckle flumes and chutes however Aqualandia (Sierra Helada, Partida Bayo) (www.aqualandia.net) is one of the country's largest water parks.
+Mundomar (Sierra Helada, Rincón de Loix) (www.mundomar.es) is a theme park with performing dolphins, seals and exotic birds.
 A boat trip to Benidorm (Peacock) Island is a popular excursion.

 Two 18-hole championship golf courses have recently opened just 10 minutes from the centre of town at the Westin Real de Faula Golf Resort & Spa (Avenida Eduardo Zaplana).
 There are numerous other golf and tennis clubs within easy reach of Benidorm.

 Benidorm is a temple to family fun and most first-time visitors beat a path to Terra Mítica and Aqualandia where they find the very best white-knuckle rides, children's entertainments and shows.
 Aside from the theme parks there are dozens of small amusement parks, arcades and mini golf courses.